AaronCCWong/Help/README.md

 - [ ] View restaurant information
 - [x] Add google maps plugin for map to restaurant
 - [x] Search for restaurants by name
-- [ ] Search for restaurants by taggings
 - [ ] Vote on the helpfulness of reviews

 ## Design Docs